ArshdeepDhindsa/My_Projects/README.md

 ## Database Design & Management for Retail Application
 * Designed a relational database schema using TOAD data modeler.
 * Created multiple tables and managed the retail stores’ data in MySQL.
-* Applied database objects like triggers, stored procedures, views, functions on the database.
+* Applied database objects like triggers, stored procedures, views on the database.
 * Used R for visuialization

 ### ER Diagram for Retail Application